 - Cook Time:15

 - Begin by steaming broccoli in a saucepan.
 In the meantime, begin working on step 2, and remove broccoli once tender.
 If using chicken, now is a great time to begin cooking this.
 I like to simply pan fry mine.

-- Heat avocado oil on medium heat in a large saucepan or wok, and add in sliced onion, red bell pepper, snap peas, and carrots.
+- Heat coconut oil on medium heat in a large saucepan or wok.
+Add in sliced onion, red bell pepper, snap peas, and carrots.
 Sauté until vegetables are beginning to brown.

 - Add in steamed broccoli (and chicken if you choose to include this) and sauté until slightly crisp.

 - Push vegetables to the side, and add in cashews to an empty spot on the pan.
 Add more avocado oil if needed, and sauté until they are beginning to brown.

 - Mix stir fry together, and sprinkle with salt to taste.